michel4j/epr-clocked/README.md

 Since all particles are detected.
 In other words, every particle which reaches the station is detected (100%).

 3) `analyse.py`:

+        Usage:
+	         analyse.py <spin>

 Although not required to run and test the simulation, this is an analysis program which does the analysis in a manner similar to how it is done in typical EPR experiments.
 It borrows some matching algorithms from Jan-Åke Larsson's BellTiming code (http://people.isy.liu.se/jalar/belltiming/).

-At some point, I might rewrite the matching algorithm but this suffices for now.
+The analysis program takes a single input parameter, which is the `spin` of the particles being simulated.

-The analysis program does not take any input parameters.
-Instead it expects to find two files named `Alice.npy.gz` and `Bob.npy.gz`.
-It prints some
+Tt expects to find two files named `Alice.npy.gz` and `Bob.npy.gz`.
+It prints some Statistics and the correlations, and also creates a plot for the measured angles.
-Statistics.

 Of course anyone is free to write their own analysis program.